livingdocsIO/documentation/walkthroughs/metadata/metadata-examples.md

 The component is an Angular component and the custom service refers to some business logic code defined separately in the Editor.

 The `bp` prefix stands for one of our downstream named: *boilerplate*.
-It's generally a good practice to prefix custom components in angular as all components are registered globally.
+It's generally a good practice to prefix custom components in Angular as all components are registered globally.

 Next step is to create a file to implement a simple custom server plugin.
 `plugins/metadata/bp-slug.js`: